-River cruising is one of the hottest travel trends right now and the brands that cater to this market are developing their offerings like crazy … making the fact that AmaWaterways just won Virtuoso’s 2017 award for the Cruise Line of the Year — across all categories — even more remarkable.
-My family had the opportunity to sail from Paris to Normandy this summer with this leading river cruise line and discovered firsthand why AmaWaterways achieved this coveted honor.
+European river cruising is one of the hottest travel trends right now and the brands that cater to this market are developing their offerings like crazy … making the fact that AmaWaterways just won Virtuoso’s 2017 award for the Cruise Line of the Year — across all categories — even more remarkable.
+My family had the opportunity to sail from Paris to Normandy this summer with AmaWaterways river cruise line and discovered firsthand why it is award-winning.
 Every aspect of an AmaWaterways cruise is done with guest happiness in mind and their adept handling of logistics and details is nothing short of extraordinary.

 River cruising is a fantastic way to maximize sightseeing for a trip spanning generations who have a mix of mobility requirements and interests.
 My family for this trip included my parents, who are in their 80s, and my 14-year-old son.
 Given its deep World War II history as the home of the infamous D-Day beaches, a visit to Normandy is an especially powerful destination for grandparents to share with their children and grandchildren.
 We found that AmaWaterways provided all we needed and more for this bucket list journey together.
 Here’s what makes AmaWaterways river cruises an outstanding option for families:

-Many of AmaWaterways’ itineraries are wonderful for multigenerational groups that include middle-schoolers and up who don’t need or want dedicated kids’ amenities, as the destination itself provides plenty of entertainment.
+Many of AmaWaterways’ itineraries are wonderful for multigenerational groups that include middle-schoolers and up who don’t need or want dedicated kids’ amenities on the cruise ship, as the destination itself provides plenty of entertainment.
 This describes Normandy perfectly, and other compelling itineraries like this include iconic cruises down the Danube and Rhine Rivers, as well as Christmas-themed cruises throughout Europe.

 For families with younger kids who want more kid-centric amenities, AmaWaterways has partnered with Adventures by Disney and offers family-focused itineraries.